Bus hits overpass at Newark Penn Station, dozens injured

 Officials say about 50 people were on the bus, which was headed to New Jersey from Washington, when it hit the overpass at the entrance of the station late Sunday.

 Police do not believe any of the injuries are life-threatening.
+But further details were not immediately available early Monday.

-The bus was operated by Liberty Coach.
+The bus was operated by Pennsylvania-based Liberty Coach.
+A company spokesman declined comment to The Associated Press on Monday.

 Most Read Nation & World Stories